 Montessori-Inspired toys for children worth knowing about

-There is a quiet confidence to the way a child plays when they are given the right tools and these six British brands are making it easier than ever to offer exactly that.
+There is a quiet confidence to the way a child plays when they are given the right tools and these parenting brands are making it easier than ever to offer exactly that.

 The Montessori approach to play is, at its heart, a simple one: give children objects that are beautiful, purposeful, and rooted in the real world, then step back and let them lead.
-In practice, finding toys that honour those principles within your budget.
+In practice, finding toys that honour those principles within your budget can feel like a real challenge.
 The best Montessori-inspired toys are the ones that children return to again and again (not because they have been programmed to flash and sing) because they offer genuine discovery.

 1. Pahu Play